 What is actually in our water other than fluoride?
 Is it pure or does it contain impurities and toxins?
-If we take heed of the water companies, they will tell us that water is absolutely pure due to being filtered at source.
+If we take heed of the water companies, they will tell us that water is absolutely pure due to being filtered at source by top water filter faucet brands.
 Wrong!
 This is absolutely untrue.

 Have you ever come across a bottle of prescription tablets or a medicine bottle that you no longer needed or perhaps had passed its expiration date?
 You probably disposed of the substance by flushing it down the toilet, down the waste-disposal unit or throwing it in the trash?